Maria Caulfield: Parliamentary career

+In July 2019, Caulfield voted against legalising abortion in Northern Ireland.
 On 1 August 2019, Caulfield was made Parliamentary Private Secretary (PPS) to the Secretary of State for Transport Grant Shapps as part of a government reshuffle.

 In October 2019, Caulfield signed a letter to The Guardian pledging climate action.
-Caulfield has also supported plans for a Green Brexit, by enhancing environmental protections after the UK leaves the European Union.
+Caulfield also supported plans for a Green Brexit, by enhancing environmental protections after the UK left the European Union.

-Caulfield was reelected at the 2019 general election with a reduced majority.
+Caulfield was again re-elected at the 2019 general election, with a decreased vote share of 47.9% and a decreased majority of 2,457.

 In March 2020, Caulfield announced that whilst continuing to fulfill her parliamentary duties, she would be answering the UK government's call for former doctors and nurses to volunteer in order to help the NHS deal with the COVID-19 pandemic.

-In May 2020, Caulfield shared a 22-second video clip from her Twitter account which had been doctored to depict the Labour leader, Sir Keir Starmer, apparently giving reasons as to why he, as the director of public prosecutions, had not prosecuted grooming gangs.
+In May 2020, Caulfield shared a 22-second video clip from her Twitter account which had been doctored to depict the Labour leader, Sir Keir Starmer, apparently giving reasons as to why he, as the Director of Public Prosecutions, had not prosecuted grooming gangs.
 She accompanied the tweet with the words: "True face of the Labour leader #shameful".
 In fact, Starmer had been answering a question about what the "wrong approach" was and why historic child sexual abuse allegations had been ignored for decades by the authorities.
 The doctored video came from a Twitter account that had spread far-right and anti-Islam views, which was subsequently suspended.
 A Downing Street spokesman said: "These tweets have rightly been deleted.
 The MPs involved have been spoken to by the Whips' Office and reminded of their responsibility to check the validity of information before they post on social media sites."
 Caulfield later apologised.

+In May 2024, Caulfield was called upon by opposition MPs, including Liberal Democrat Daisy Cooper, to refer herself to the government's ethics advisor for having spread the '15-minute cities' conspiracy theory in publications she had sent out to her constituents.
+The '15-minute cities' conspiracy theory was one of eight included in a guide to MPs published by Leader of the House Penny Mordaunt in May 2024.
+The guide stated that the conspiracy theories 'can pose a danger to democracy'.

 Ministerial career

 On 17 September 2021, Caulfield was appointed Parliamentary Under-Secretary of State for Patient Safety and Primary Care in the second cabinet reshuffle of the second Johnson ministry.
 On 7 July 2022, she was appointed Minister of State in the Department of Health and Social Care as part of the caretaker cabinet installed by outgoing Prime Minister Boris Johnson.